Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

 The only finance-specific application on the competition list, T.D.
 Ameritrade, is similar in scope to others mentioned in Section [ Section Five: Problem Statement](#five) - as Brokerage Firms.
 Applications found within this list provide the user the ability to both conduct research and trade.
 The size of the applications, however, create confusion - and tooling often utilizes jargon rarely understood by novice users.

-This application lacks navigability - which **Ticker Tape** aims to address.
+This application lacks navigability - which **TKR Prism** aims to address.

 ## <a name="nine"></a>9.
 Key Features

 ### <a name="nine_one"></a>9.1 Company Stock Price
 Providing the company stock price addresses the issue of navigability on Broker sites.
 The issue of adding too many tasks can create confusion for the user.
 Having this information here not only provides the user with a peer into their investment health, but also gives context to news articles regarding the company.
 ### <a name="nine_two"></a>9.2 Sentiment Analysis
 A major contributor to the application's value proposition is the study of articles found within the newsfeed.
-Where it is not provided by a single competitor, Ticker Tape has this integrated to not only give insight into specific articles, but it also allows the user to quickly understand the severity of current events - as it pertains to their company of interest.
+Where it is not provided by a single competitor, TKR Prism has this integrated to not only give insight into specific articles, but it also allows the user to quickly understand the severity of current events - as it pertains to their company of interest.
 ### <a name="nine_three"></a>9.3 Company-Specific Newsfeed
 Paired with the company stock price, is the news feed that is specific to it's company category.
 In combination with the sentiment analysis, users have the ability to quickly study companies of interest.
 ### <a name="nine_four"></a>9.4 Single-Page Design